-Organized on June 8, 1917, for duty on the Western Front in World War I, this first permanent division in the regular Army has seen action in all American wars since 1917, except the Korean, and has performed magnificently in all of its service.
+Organized on June 8, 1917, for duty on the Western Front in World War I, this first permanent division in the regular US Army has seen action in all American wars since 1917, except the Korean, and has performed magnificently in all of its service.

-Often the first unit of the Army to deploy and engage the enemy, the division has been characterized by an ability to learn systematically from experience and to distill this learning into techniques and methods to improve battlefield performance.
+Often the first unit of the U.S. Army to deploy and engage the enemy, the division has been characterized by an ability to learn systematically from experience and to distill this learning into techniques and methods to improve battlefield performance.
 Central to this learning has been the training of soldiers and the development of competent leaders at all levels.
 In the process the “Big Red One” (so called for the red numeral that has adorned its shoulder patch since 1918) has also been characterized by a remarkable esprit that has remained with the veterans long after their active service has ended.
 That human experience is an important part of the American national experience.
-The 1st Division’s contributions to this nation’s defense offer insights into the history of the Army and the United States.
+The 1st Infantry Division’s contributions to this nation’s defense offer insights into the history of the Army and the United States.

 First Division FAQs

 Q. What sets the 1st Infantry Division apart from other divisions of the US Army?

 A. The 1st Infantry Division is the oldest and continuously active division in the US Army today.